 If the car you’re trying to service was produced for use in the United States after 1996, you definitely want an OBD2 scan tool.

-The only time you’d want an OBD1 scanner is if you’re trying to service an older car (made in the early 1990’s) and you can’t figure out how to put the car in “service mode” so it flashes out error codes via dashboard lights.
+The only time you’d want an OBD1 scanner is when you’re trying to service an older car (made before 1996) but you can’t figure out how to put the car in “service mode”.
+So, it flashes out error codes via dashboard lights.

 Even then, the hassle of finding a manufacturer specific scan tool and figuring out how to read the proprietary error codes might not be worth it.

-They allow you to smoothly interface with your car’s internal diagnostics and quickly figure out the cause of your engine problems.
-This can allow you to perform cheap DIY fixes yourself or simply make informed decisions about work you’ll let your mechanic perform.
+They allow you to smoothly connect with your car’s internal systems and quickly figure out the cause of your engine problems.
+This can allow you to perform cheap DIY fixes yourself or simply make informed decisions about work you’ll let your mechanic do.

-Modern technology has made these scan tools incredibly cheap, so you can often save money by buying an OBD2 scanner and seeing what your car has to say before you take it to the shop.
+Modern technology has made these scan tools affordable enough for any car owner.
+So, you can often save money by buying an OBD2 scanner and seeing what your car has to say before you take it to the shop.

-OBD1 scan tools work with cars made by a specific manufacturer between 1991 and 1995.
-On most cars, they’re not necessary.
+OBD1 scan tools work with cars made by a specific manufacturer before 1996.

-OBD2 scan tools work with cars made for US use by ANY manufacturer, as long as these cars were made in 1996 or a subsequent year.
+OBD2 scan tools are universal and work with all cars made for the US market by ANY manufacturer as long as these cars were made in 1996 or newer.

-You do need to actually buy an OBD2 scan tool to access the OBD2 system, however.
+You do need to actually buy an OBD2 scan tool to access the car system.